gitstua/stu-spa-demos/README.md

 1. Open `uptime.html` in your browser.
 2. Enter the desired SLA percentage.
 3. Click "Calculate" to see the downtime in seconds per day, and minutes per week, month, and year.

+### Paint Application
+A simple paint application that allows you to draw and save images.

+#### Usage
+1. Open `paint.html` in your browser.
+2. Use the drawing tools to create your artwork.

+### PDF JavaScript Scanner
+Analyzes PDF files and content using PDF.js.
+Might be useful to identify dodgy PDF files.

+#### Usage
+1. Open `pdf.html` in your browser.
+2. Select a PDF file using the file input.
+3. The  PDF will be analyzed and some info displayed.

+### Time Display
+Displays the current time and updates every second in multiple timezones.

+#### Usage
+1. Open `time.html` in your browser.
+2. The current time will be displayed and updated every second.

 ## Installation
 To run these demos locally, you can simply clone the repository and open the HTML files in your browser.